 Best things to do in Frankfurt

-Pedal around the city on a Byke
+Pedal about on a Byke

 Melt away those heavy German meals away in no time by hitting the city on two wheels.
-Downloading an app from bike share program Byke will get you on a snappy blue-and yellow ride—better looking and easier to handle than the cumbersome tanks provided by rival outfit Deutsche Bahn.
+Downloading an app from bike share program Byke will get you on a snappy blue-and yellow ride - better looking and easier to handle than the cumbersome tanks provided by rival outfit Deutsche Bahn.
 The bikes cost just 50 cents every 30 minutes or 3 euros a day, and the system requires no fixed locking point, meaning you can leave the bike wherever you finish your ride.
 The app is in English (unlike the website), and with a few clicks and a credit card or Paypal account, you’ll be on your way.
 In addition to integrated lanes throughout, the 50-mile GrünGürtel-Radweg (Green Corridor Bicycle Path) wraps around the entire city.
 For a shorter route, try the six-mile path around the Höchst industrial park.

 Beer?
 Sorry, not the libation of choice in Frankfurt.
 Apfelwein (apple wine), a light and tart drink of fermented apples, is the state beverage, and you can combine it with a tour of the city’s major sites on the weird and wonderful Ebbelwei Express.
 Set to a boisterous soundtrack of German drinking music, this vintage tram organized by the local transport authority stops at 29 major landmarks in a round-trip tour lasting approximately one hour–whew!
 Luckily, the ticket is valid all day, so you can get off and on as much as you’d like and take the tour at your own pace.
 Downloading the accompanying podcast (there’s no guide on board) will give you an overview of the monuments and memorable sites along the way.
 A bottle of apple wine and a bag of pretzels is included in the ticket price.